-What We Accept and Require for a Quality ADHD Evaluation
+What We Accept and Require for an ADHD Evaluation

 At Tulsa Family Psychiatry & Wellness, we are committed to ensuring the highest standards of care and accuracy in evaluations.
 To maintain this standard, we have specific requirements for the evaluations we accept.
-Below is a detailed guide to what we do and do not accept for a quality evaluation.
+Below is a detailed guide to what we do and do not accept as supporting documentation for an ADHD evaluation.

-To meet our standards, evaluations must adhere to the following criteria:
+To meet good clinical practice, evaluations must adhere to the following criteria:

 1. Conducted by a Licensed Professional